top of page

 Description

-Brigid is a multi-faceted goddess associated with healing, poetry, smithcraft, and fire.
+Brigid is a multi-faceted goddess celebrated for her domains of with healing, poetry, smithcraft, and fire.
 She is revered for her wisdom and nurturing aspects.
 Brigid is often depicted with flames or a forge and is celebrated for her connection to the hearth and home.
+Closely associated with the festival of Imbolc, she embodies creativity, renewal, and life.

 Narratives